 Situated in the heart of the Northern California gold country and a pivotal stop along the early transcontinental railroad, Rancho Cordova is rich in history and culture.
 Whether you are hoping to walk the historic neighborhoods, stroll the area's parks, tour one of the many museums, or experience Gold Country first-hand, Rancho Cordova has an abundance of things to do for history buffs of all types.

-Old Sacramento – Step back in time for riverside fun in the original Sacramento.
+- Old Sacramento: Step back in time for riverside fun in the original Sacramento.
 Shops, restaurants, boat rides, train rides, and the California State Railroad Museum make this a perfect place for all ages.
-Follow Visit Rancho Cordova on social media to learn all the things to do in Old Sacramento and more!

 - Sutter’s Fort State Historic Park: Explore Sacramento’s earliest settlement, and first non-native settlement in California’s Central Valley.
 The fort is named for Swiss immigrant, John Sutter.